iszczesniak/cpp/memory/index.md

 * allocates memory for the return value on the stack.

-Small data may be passsed or returned in processor registers (e.g., a for `int foo()`, so the return value can be returned in a register, e.g., EAX for x86, Linux, and GCC).
+Small data may be passsed or returned in processor registers.
+For instance, if a function returns an integer, the return value can be returned in a register, e.g., EAX for x86, Linux, and GCC.

 Legacy call conventions required the memory for the return value be the last data on the stack before a function was called, so that it